Venn: Resource Management for Collaborative Learning Jobs: Resource Scheduling in

 \subsection{Problem Statement}

-Given a collection of FL jobs---along with their device requirements and resource demands---and a set of heterogeneous devices that arrive and depart over time, \name should efficiently assign devices to FL jobs in order to reduce the average job completion time (JCT).
-The scheduling problem can be mathematically modeled as a multi-commodity flow (MCF) problem with integer constraints, where each FL job is modeled as a distinct commodity and each device serves as an intermediate vertex between the source and sink of its corresponding eligible FL job.
+Given a collection of \fl jobs---along with their device requirements and resource demands---and a set of heterogeneous devices that arrive and depart over time, \name should efficiently assign devices to \fl jobs in order to reduce the average job completion time (JCT).
+The scheduling problem can be mathematically modeled as a multi-commodity flow (MCF) problem with integer constraints, where each \fl job is modeled as a distinct commodity and each device serves as an intermediate vertex between the source and sink of its corresponding eligible \fl job.
 Then the goal of this integer MCF problem is to minimize the average JCT of jobs, which is known to be NP-hard~\citep{multi-commodity}.
 Even for its linear approximation, the time complexity is exacerbated by the planetary scale of devices involved and diverse device requirements from jobs, making existing solutions computationally infeasible.
-We now formally define such resource scheduling problem.